y-tetsu/reversi/README.md

 ```

 ## Examples
-Execute the following in any folder to copy the examples.
+Run the following in any folder to copy the examples.
 ```
 $ install_reversi_examples
 ```